Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Ojwu95O6Z3Q.md

 ### Transcript

-> okay will there be some uh chance to get terraforming i don't think so i don't think we're gonna add terraforming new
+> okay will there be some, chance to get terraforming i don't think so i don't think we're gonna add terraforming new